 A union can be counted on to react poorly in the face of news that its members are leaving.
 It may even break the law to prevent attrition.
 On June 20, the National Labor Relations Board, upholding an administrative court ruling, ordered International Brotherhood of Teamsters Local 385 to reimburse former members for dues deducted from their paychecks after those members had submitted resignation requests.
 Moreover, concluded the NLRB, the union must post a message on its premises informing workers of their right to withdraw their consent to be represented.
-The decision was handed down amid allegations by members of the Orlando, Fla. local that their leaders have stolen funds and then covered up the thefts.
+The decision was handed down amid allegations by members of the Orlando, Fla. local that their leaders have stolen funds and covered up the thefts.
 The international union is investigating these charges.

 Teamsters Local 385 represents bus drivers and costumed characters at Walt Disney World.
 Yes, even Goofy, Donald Duck and Mickey Mouse, and the transporters of tourists to their realm, have union representation.
 Perhaps a more operative word these days is “had.”
-A growing number of rank and file members, eventually numbering in the thousands across central Florida, have been alleging that the local Teamster bosses embezzled funds, created false records and obstructed efforts at an internal probe.
+A growing number of rank and file members, eventually numbering in the thousands across central Florida, have been alleging that local Teamster bosses embezzled funds, created false records and obstructed efforts at an internal probe.
 Earlier this year, hundreds of employees of the Disney World costumes character department signed a petition requesting permission to leave Local 385 and join another union within the Service Trades Council, a coalition of six unions representing about half of the roughly 80,000 Disney World workers.
 “The activities currently being investigated regarding the action of the president, vice president and treasurer of our Local 385 have made us lose trust in our Union and the people running it,” read the petition.
-Many, in fact, left.
-Therein lies the conflict.
+Many, in fact, have left.
+Therein lies the basis for the conflict.

 This ruling is an important victory for workers over scofflaw Teamster officials who, as the Board found, repeatedly and deliberately, violated the rights of the very workers they purport to “represent.”
-Despite what union bosses may wish, federal labor law permits workers to resign from union membership and Florida’s Right to Work law means that workers in the state have the right to cut off financial support for a union completely.
+Despite what union bosses may wish, federal labor law permits workers to resign from union membership, and Florida’s Right to Work law means that workers in the state have the right to cut off financial support for a union completely.
 That the Board majority agreed with the Administrative Law Judge that the union be required to notify the thousands of affected employees through a mailing, rather than just a notice posting, is further evidence of the widespread infringement of workers’ rights by these Teamsters officials.